citerus/notes/README.md

 See http://docs.mongodb.org/manual/tutorial/add-user-to-database/ for futher info.

-To start a web server for the application, run:
+To start an embedded web server and deploy the application, run:

 ```lein ring server```